-The two AROMAT campaigns took place in Romania in September 2014 and August 2015.
-They combined airborne and ground-based atmospheric measurements and focused on air quality-related species (NO2, SO2, H2CO, and aerosols).
+- The two AROMAT campaigns took place in Romania in September 2014 and August 2015.
+These campaigns combined airborne and ground-based atmospheric measurements and focused on air quality-related species (NO2, SO2, H2CO, and aerosols).
 The AROMAT activity targeted the urban area of Bucharest and the power plants of the Jiu Valley.
-The main aims were to test new instruments, measuring the concentrations and emissions of key pollutants in the two areas, and investigating the concept of such campaigns for the validation of air quality satellite-derived products.

-We have shown that the airborne mapping of tropospheric $NO_2$ VCDs above Bucharest is potentially valuable for the validation of current and future nadir-looking satellite instruments.
-In the AROMAT conditions, airborne measurements were consistent with ground-based observations within 7% and covered a significant part of the dynamic range of the $NO_2$ tropospheric VCDs at an appropriate signal to noise ratio.
-Our simulations, based on campaign measurements and TROPOMI characteristics, indicate that we can constrain the accuracy of the satellite $NO_2$ VCDs within 28 or 37%, depending on whether information on the aerosol and $NO_2$ profile is available or not.
-This points to the importance of acquiring profile information to approach the TROPOMI optimal target accuracy for tropospheric $NO_2$ VCDs (25%).
+The campaigns aimed at testing new instruments, measuring the concentrations and emissions of key pollutants in the two areas, and investigating the concept of such campaigns for the validation of air quality satellite-derived products. - We have shown that the airborne mapping of tropospheric NO2 VCDs above Bucharest is potentially valuable for the validation of current and future nadir-looking satellite instruments.
+These measurements agree within 7% with ground-based measurements and cover a significant part of the dynamic range of the NO2 tropospheric VCDs at an appropriate signal to noise ratio.
+Our simulations, which are based on our measurements and TROPOMI characteristics, indicate that we can constrain the accuracy of the satellite NO2 VCDs within 37 or 28%, with and without information on the aerosol and NO2 profile, respectively.
+This points out the importance of the profile information to approach the TROPOMI optimal target accuracy for tropospheric NO2 VCDs (25%).

 A unique advantage of airborne mapping is its ability to validate the imaging capabilities of nadir-looking satellites.
 This feature becomes more important as the satellite horizontal resolutions reaches the suburban scale.
 Judd et al. (2019) pointed out the difficulty for static ground-based measurements to represent the $NO_2$ VCDs measured from space in polluted areas, due to the horizontal representativeness error.
 This error cancels out by mapping the full extent of satellite pixels.
-The caveat is the temporal error, which can be larger than with static ground-based measurements.
-For a single morning flight above Bucharest, we have estimated the random part of this temporal error to be about $4 \times 10^{15}$ molec cm-2.
-In the AROMAT conditions, underestimating this error would lead to a low bias in the regression slope between satellite and airborne measurements.
-This temporal error varies with local conditions for a given experiment but the satellite air quality community should further investigate this effect.
-This indicates the usefulness of simultaneous ground-based measurements, which may also be useful to estimate the reference $NO_2$ VCDs in the airborne observations.
-These conclusions for $NO_2$ above Bucharest apply to other large polluted urban areas.

-In addition to $NO_2$ , we also detected the signature of $H_2CO$ emissions in and around Bucharest, with an anthropogenic hotspot in the city center.
-Due to the lower signal to noise ratio of the spaceborne $H_2CO$ observations, it is difficult to use such daily measurements for satellite validation.
+The caveat is

+- 575 the temporal error, which can be larger than with static ground-based measurements.
+We have estimated the temporal error to be about 4 x $10^{15}$ molec cm-2 in our observations above Bucharest, but it varies with local conditions for a given experiment.
+This indicates the usefulness of simultaneous ground-based measurements, which may also be useful to estimate the reference NO2 VCDs in the airborne observations.
+These conclusions for NO2 above Bucharest apply to other large polluted urban areas. - We also detected a clear signal of $H_2CO$ in and around Bucharest, with an anthropogenic hotspot in the city center.
+Due to 580 the lower signal to noise ratio of the spaceborne $H_2CO$ observations, this structure is not visible in daily satellite measurements.
 We thus propose considering long-term ground-based MAX-DOAS measurements in the city for the validation of $H_2CO$ .

 In the Jiu Valley, NO2 is clearly visible from both satellite and aircraft, and the VCDs are comparable in magnitude with the signal detected above Bucharest.
 However, it appears more complicated to quantitatively compare the NO2 VCDs datasets in the thick exhaust plumes of the power plants.
 These plants also emit SO2 but, as for H2CO, the low signal to noise ratio of satellite measurements reduces the validation relevance of individual airborne measurements.
+As the SO2 emissions have been drastically reduced with the installation of flue-gas desulfurization units in the Jiu Valley, we propose targeting SO2 emissions from other coal-fired power plants having higher emissions, e.g. in Serbia.